confusables/hero-thousand-faces/content/research.md

 ---

 *Analysis based on: OpenAI (2025).
 "GDPval: Evaluating AI Model Performance on Real-World Economically Valuable Tasks." arXiv:2510.04374.
 Developed in collaboration with Claude Opus 4.1, demonstrating that critical evaluation can transcend model allegiance.*

 ---

+## Community Accessibility Impact Survey

+**Researchers:** Duchesne, S. & Xu, S.
+**Status:** Initial survey complete; follow-up study in progress
+**Sample:** 645 respondents (current and former GPT-4o users)

+**Key Findings:**
+- 65% of users with disabilities/conditions use GPT-4o as significant or critical accessibility aid
+- Effect size comparable to antidepressants (R² = 8.4-12.1%)
+- 95% could not find adequate alternative despite trying
+- Routing policy shows disparate impact on disabled users (χ² = 20.20, p < .001)
+- 97% of users who left cited routing as a contributing factor

+*A follow-up study examining mechanisms and distinct use patterns is currently underway.*

+---